|

 of Materials Policy

-Library Association’s Library Bill of Rights, Statement on Labeling, and
+The Alvarado Public Library supports the American Library Associations Library Bill of Rights, Statement on Labeling, and

-procedure shall be established to direct complaint response in an equal
+be established to direct complaint response in an equal and timely manner.

 Complaint/Library Materials Form.